Empower Yourself and Your Business with Food Safety

 Cross-contamination occurs when harmful bacteria or allergens spread to food from other food, surfaces, hands or equipment.

-It can occur if equipment used for raw food preparation is then used for cooked or ready-to-eat food or between foods that cause allergic reactions and other foods.
+It can occur if raw food preparation equipment is used for cooked or ready-to-eat food or between foods that cause allergic reactions and other foods.

-Food poisoning can occur when bacteria in raw food (such as meat juice) comes in contact with cooked or ready-to-eat food and the bacteria then have the chance to grow.
+Food poisoning can occur when bacteria in raw food (such as meat juice) come in contact with cooked or ready-to-eat food, and the bacteria then have the chance to grow.

 It is your responsibility as a food handler to prevent cross-contamination.